Sileby railway station

-Sileby railway station is a railway station serving the village of Sileby in Leicestershire, England.
+Sileby railway station serves the industrial village of Sileby in Leicestershire, England.
 The station is located on the Midland Main Line, 106 mi 50 chain north of London St Pancras.

 History

 The original station was built in 1840 for the Midland Counties Railway, which in 1844 joined the North Midland Railway and the Birmingham and Derby Junction Railway to form the Midland Railway.

 The line cut the village in two connecting the halves with a substantial stone bridge.